Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Paraton@ir® 45: High-performance security dedicated to sensitive sites 🔒

-Designed for infrastructures requiring wide coverage and increased responsiveness, the Paraton@ir® 45 offers a 45 µs lead time for ignition.
+However, designed for infrastructures requiring wide coverage and increased responsiveness, the Paraton@ir® 45 offers a 45 µs lead time for ignition.

-This model is recommended for:
+However, this model is recommended for:

 - Sports complexes and stadiums